 Unfortunately, the trend right now is buying more product and more often.
 Retailers are spitting out 52 fashion seasons a year and the fabrics they’re using are not made to last, nor are they intended to.
 The production of synthetic clothing is polluting, the wear cycle is polluting, and the disposal is polluting.

 Natural clothing can improve these habits and have significant and long lasting effects on our health and the environment.
-When buying natural clothing, you get more bang for your buck.
+When buying natural clothing, you get a better value.
 Clothing made with natural fibers have a longer product lifespan, with a tendency to not pill or become bacteria laden (which can cause additional wear).
 Natural clothing can stay in your regular wardrobe cycle much longer than their synthetic fast fashion counterparts.

 Why dress your body with anything less?
 You most likely wear clothing for the majority of the day.
 Your clothing is in contact with the majority of your body for extended periods of time and during activities of various exertion.
 Synthetic fabrics are made of and treated with a number of harmful chemicals, and are also proven to harbor bacteria significantly more than natural fibers.
 If you’re obsessing with what you put in your body, great!
 You should be.
 You should also be looking at what you’re putting on your body.
 A healthy wardrobe with natural clothing will bring your wellness game to the next level.